Configure Matching Using Hub Central

 - In the icon bar, click the Curate icon ().

 - In the list, expand the entity type of the step to edit.

-- Click the pencil icon () for the step.
+- Click the sliders icon () for the step.

 - Define the thresholds when actions would occur.